-When your oven is plugged in for the first time or when power resumes after a power cut, a ':' will be shown in the display; you will have to reset the scroll speed.
+When your oven is plugged in for the first time or when power resumes after a power cut, a '0' will be shown in the display; you will have to reset the clock.

-If display shows any strange looking symbols, unplug your oven from the electrical socket and plug it back in and reset the scroll speed.
+If the clock (or display) shows any strange looking symbols, unplug your oven from the electrical socket and plug it back in and reset the clock.